tldr-pages/tldr/pages/common/git-show.md

 > Show various types of git objects (commits, tags, etc.).

-- Show information about the latest commit (message, differences, and other metadata):
+- Show information about the latest commit (message, changes, and other metadata):

 `git show`